-Program co-directors are: Henry M. Blumberg, Professor of Medicine, Division of Infectious Diseases, School of Medicine; Professor of Epidemiology, Rollins School of Public Health; John R. Boring, III, Department of Epidemiology, Rollins School of Public Health, and John E. McGowan, Jr., Professor, Division of Infectious Diseases, School of Medicine, and Professor of Epidemiology, Rollins School of Public Health.
-The Master of Science in Clinical Research program is supported by the National Institutes of Health Clinical and Translational Science Award.
+Program co-directors are Henry M. Blumberg, professor of medicine, epidemiology and global health, Division of Infectious Diseases, Emory School of Medicine, and Thomas R. Ziegler, professor of medicine, Division of Endocrinology, Emory School of Medicine.
+The Master of Science in Clinical Research program is supported by the National Institutes of Health Clinical and Clinical and Translational Science Award (CTSA).

-To learn more about the admission process, contact Cheryl Sroka, program coordinator.
-Phone 404.727.5096; email: csroka@emory.edu.
+To learn more about the admission process, contact Cheryl Sroka, program coordinator at 404.727.5096 or email: csroka@emory.edu.